 George H. W. Bush — Mr. Graham has said he found George H.W.
 Bush easy to talk to about spiritual issues, “easier than other Presidents I have met.
 He says straight out that he has received Christ as his Savior and that he is a born-again believer.”
 Billy was with President and Barbara Bush at the White House in 1991, the night that the Gulf War began.
 “Billy Graham has been an inspiration in my life,” said Bush.
 “It is my firm belief that no one can be President … without understanding the power of prayer, without faith.
 And Billy Graham helped me understand that.”

-William J. Clinton — President Clinton once recalled, “When I was a small boy, about 12 years old, Billy Graham came to Little Rock, Arkansas, to preach a Crusade.”
+William J. Clinton — President Bill Clinton once recalled, “When I was a small boy, about 12 years old, Billy Graham came to Little Rock, Arkansas, to preach a Crusade.”
 Mr. Graham would not agree to segregate the audience racially, which made an impression on the young boy.
 When he was governor of Arkansas, Bill Clinton joined Billy Graham at a Little Rock Crusade in 1989.
 Mr. Graham also visited Clinton in the Oval Office after he became President.

 “Billy and Ruth Graham have practiced the ministry of … being friends with Presidents of both parties … always completely private, always completely genuine.” — William J. Clinton